AgentXCross/courthawk/README.md

 ### Mini-Court

 The minicourt provides a bird-eye's view of the point.
-The player and ball positions are approxiamated since it is impossible to determine the height of the tennis ball given only a single angle of the point.
+The player and ball positions are approxiamated since it is very difficult to determine the height of the tennis ball given only a single angle of the point.

 #### Homography